FIRST YEAR IN REVIEW 4TH VICE PRESIDENT'S REPORT

 Sisters and Brothers,

-On May 20,2025 @ NOON, Toronto Local is scheduling the regular membership monthly meeting in person.
+On June 16, 2026, Toronto Local is scheduling the regular membership monthly meeting in person.

 DISCLAIMER FOR THE MEETING:

-It is important that we continue to respect the privacy of every member including but not limited all the activists, Shop Stewards and Union officers.
-By participating the meeting, you agree the following,
+It is important that we continue to respect the privacy of every member including, but not limited to all the activists, Shop Stewards and Union officers.
+By participating in the meeting, you agree to the following:

-- You must not record, share or post the meeting documents or any photos from this meeting without prior permission from Toronto Local
+You must not record, share or post the meeting documents or any photos from this meeting without prior permission from Toronto Local

-Local assigned for this duty) will be the only authorized person to take the GMM minutes for the Local records and usage.
-The General Membership Meeting will be facilitate under the Toronto Local By-Laws and the National Constitution.
-All participants must treat each other with respect during the meeting
+Toronto Local officer (Recording Secretary or any other officer or member that the Local assigned for this duty) will be the only authorized person to take the General Membership minutes for the Local records and usage.
+The General Membership meeting will facilitate under the Toronto Local By-Laws and the National Constitution.
+All participants must treat each other with respect during the meeting.

-Attention: ESS and Shop Stewards
+Attention: E.S.S. and Shop Stewards

-Please share and Post all the Union Literatures and notices when you receive on the Union boards as per the By-Laws.
+Please share and post all the Union Literatures and notices that you receive on the Union boards, as per the By-Laws.

 In Solidarity,